Phillip-England/zeke/README.md

 ```

 ### Routes
-Routes are added to the Router type:
+Routes are added to the Router:

 ```rs
 r.add(Route::new("GET /", handle_hello_world()))